dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 #### Request
 ---

-Provide the following details through request body to initiate a payment.
+Provide the following details through the request body to initiate a payment.

 | Fields | Data Type | Required | Description |
 |----------------|----------------|----------------|----------------|